Turkey (bird): Function

 The snood functions in both intersexual and intrasexual selection.
 Captive female wild turkeys prefer to mate with long-snooded males, and during dyadic interactions, male turkeys defer to males with relatively longer snoods.
 These results were demonstrated using both live males and controlled artificial models of males.
 Data on the parasite burdens of free-living wild turkeys revealed a negative correlation between snood length and infection with intestinal coccidia, deleterious protozoan parasites.
 This indicates that in the wild, the long-snooded males preferred by females and avoided by males seemed to be resistant to coccidial infection.
 Scientists also conducted a study on 500 male turkeys, gathering data on their snood lengths and blood samples for immune system functionality.
 They discovered a similar negative correlation.
 The presence of more red blood cells when the snood is not removed will help to fight off unwanted invaders in their immune system, explaining this trend.

 Behavior

 Feeding

 Wild turkeys feed on various wildlife, depending on the season.
-In the warmer months of spring and summer, their diet consists mainly of grains such as wheat, corn, and of insects and smaller reptiles such as grasshoppers, spiders, worms, and, lizards.
+In the warmer months of spring and summer, their diet consists mainly of grains such as wheat, corn, and of smaller animals such as grasshoppers, spiders, worms, and lizards.
 In the colder months of fall and winter, wild turkeys consume smaller fruits and nuts such as grapes, blueberries, acorns, and walnuts.
 To find this food, they have to continuously forage and feed most during the sunrise and sunset hours.

 Domesticated turkeys consume a commercially produced feed formulated to increase the size of the turkeys.
-To supplement their nutrition, farmers will also feed them grains wild turkeys eat such as corn.
+To supplement their nutrition, farmers will also feed them grains that wild turkeys eat, such as corn.